-URBANA, Ill. – There is no off season on the farm.
-Winter is a chance for small producers to gain new knowledge.
-The University of Illinois Extension 2021 Small Farms Winter Webinar Series offers small farmers 10 free weekly sessions with tools to improve their profitability and sustainability for local foods and small farm specialty operations.
+URBANA, Ill. – There is no off season on the farm and winter is a chance for small producers to gain new knowledge.
+The University of Illinois Extension 2021 Small Farms Winter Webinar Series offers 10 free weekly sessions with tools to improve profitability and sustainability for local foods and small farm specialty operations.

-Starting January 21, university experts will provide practical knowledge producers can use on emerging topics that advance local food production in Illinois.
-Topics include biological pest control, aquaculture, cut flower production, regenerative grazing, accessing wholesale markets and more.
+Starting Jan.
+21, Extension and industry experts will provide practical knowledge producers can use on emerging topics that advance local food and specialty crop production in Illinois.
+Topics include biological pest control, aquaculture, cut flower production, regenerative grazing, and accessing wholesale markets.

-Sessions are noon to 1 p.m.
-CT Thursdays from January 21 through March 25.
-To register for one or all of the following sessions or for more information, visit go.aces.illinois.edu/SmallFarmWinterWebinar.
+Sessions run noon to 1 p.m.
+CT Thursdays Jan.
+21 through March 25.
+To register for one or more of the following sessions or for more information, visit go.aces.illinois.edu/SmallFarmWinterWebinar.

 - January 21: Exploring Cover Crops and No-till in Tomato & Pepper Production Systems, presented by Nathan Johanning

 - January 28: Augmentative Biological Control in Protected Culture and Greenhouses, presented by Dr. Kacie Athey